gcallah/BookReviews/zadka.md

 read another piece of code.

-According to the author, "Reproducibilly and peer review are important for DevOps" (35) and "The faster the feedback cycle, the faster we can deploy..."(38).
+According to the author, "Reproducibilly and peer review are important for DevOps work" (35) and "The faster the feedback cycle, the faster we can deploy new tested solution"(38).
 Thus, from a DevOps prospective, taking a look at interactive consoles is important.